brampersandon/ThisTrip-coding-sample/README.md

 The APIs I used are described on [MetroTransit's API documentation site](http://svc.metrotransit.org/).
 For certain situations, it was necessary to pre-load or store certain data that MetroTransit does not provide through their API endpoint (instead, this data originates from [a ZIP of CSV files](https://gisdata.mn.gov/dataset/us-mn-state-metc-trans-transit-schedule-google-fd) that is generated weekly, and imported into a Redis cache using the scripts in `api/src/script`).
 A copy of the data used can be found at `api/src/data/*.csv`.

-For testing, I often refer to [this Hacker Noon](https://hackernoon.com/extensive-graphql-testing-57e8760f1c25) article for structural guidance, though generally resolver testing follows a similar approach across projects (whether using apollo-server on Node, `graphql-rails` on Ruby/Rails, or other platforms) in my experience.
+For testing resolvers in particular, I often refer to [this Hacker Noon](https://hackernoon.com/extensive-graphql-testing-57e8760f1c25) article for structural guidance, though generally resolver testing follows a similar approach across projects (whether using apollo-server on Node, `graphql-rails` on Ruby/Rails, or other platforms) in my experience.

 ### Frontend
 This project's frontend was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), which provided a solid foundation of bundler configuration and other environmental support, nicely encapsulated in the `react-scripts` package.
 I quickly removed the generated code, save for `index.js`, which handles the app's initial mounting and rendering.